“Someone got suited up,” Mia says to me.

 “Yeah, mostly food and water.”
 She chuckles.

-“Yeah, like the badlands wasn’t dangerous enough.”
+“Yeah, like the badlands weren’t dangerous enough.”
 She chuckles.

 “Right.”
 She nods.

 “What’s an Asag?”
-One of Timerus’ men say, carrying a box.
+One of Timerus’ men asks, carrying a box.

 “I see.”
 He replies, going back to his duties.

-The idea we have gotten through not only hellhounds, but also Asag and even managed to avoid an Ostoros.
+The idea that we have gotten through not only hellhounds, but also an Asag, and even managed to avoid an Ostoros.
 I think we can safely assume we are very lucky to even be alive.
 I just know we need a little more of it to pull through this.
 We can bring water back to everyone.
 If Mia believes in it, so do I.

-“Yeah, I just been thinking about all we been through.
-Wondering what is going to be ahead.”
-I say.
+“Yeah, I just been thinking about all we’ve been through.
+Wondering what is going to be ahead,” I say.

-I am not lying, its the truth.
-I just am going to muster up the strength to see this all the way through.
+I am not lying, it’s the truth.
+I just have to muster up the strength to see this all the way through.
 Who knows, maybe she wants to retire as badly as I do.
-This kind of life is hard, if someone were to ask about it.
+This kind of life is hard.

 “Really?”
 I say.

-“Yeah, actually.”
-Timerus interjects.
+“Yeah, actually,” Timerus interjects.
 “Anyways, we are heading out now.
 The sleds are on the move.”
-He says.

 I guess that’s how they move so much gear all at once.
-I suppose they haven’t manages to make any old world vehicles work just like Basha.
+I suppose they haven’t managed to make any old-world vehicles work just like Basha.
 We found a tank once, but its oil was clogged up with sand.
 We never managed to clean it or find the replacement oil, let alone the replacement parts.
 We ended up making it into a house in the long run.

 “So, Mia, what have you fought out here?”
 I now feel the urge to know.

-“Well, there were these cyborgs back from military outpost Nevada Alpha.”
-She says with a chuckle.
+“Well, there were these cyborgs back from military outpost Nevada Alpha,” she adds with a chuckle.

 “That’s freaky.
 What do you think we will encounter when we hit the target?”
 I ask.

-It has been only a couple of hours of walking, but the conversation is endless.
-The tales of her fighting in locked down areas with turrets and other traps.
-Electric floors stick out the most to me.
-We use metal to make most of the armour.
+After hours of walking, the conversation remains endless.
+The tales of her fighting in locked-down areas with turrets and other traps unsettle me.
+Electric floors stick out the most.
+We use metal to make most of the armor.
 It’s scary to think we may just set that kind of thing off.

 “So there’s literal endless possibilities?”
 I ask.